Saturday, September 22, 2018

 • The seed falls in four different places: on the road side, among the rocks, among the thorns and in the good earth.
 What does each one of these four places mean?
 What type of earth am I?
 Sometimes, people are rock; other times thistles; other roadside, other times good ground.
 Normally, what are we in our community?

-• Which are the fruits which the Word of God is producing in our life and in our community?
+• What are the fruits which the Word of God is producing in our life and in our community?

 5) Concluding Prayer